zacker330/terraform-eks-homework/README.md

 The values file of Nginx Controller is written by Jsonnet also.
 So we have to build them before the deployment.

-### on local development environment
+### on Local Development Environment
 You can follow these steps to deploy application to Kubernetes:
 1. config your kubernetes config in your `~/.kube/config` file.
 2. run command `bazel test //... &&  bazel build //...` in the root of this repo, then you would get a Helm values file with JSON format.
-4. deploy it with `helm install -n nginx-ingress -f bazel-bin/environments/test/health/app/nginx-ingress.json nginx-ingress ./charts/nginx-ingress`
+3. deploy it with `helm install -n nginx-ingress -f bazel-bin/environments/test/health/app/nginx-ingress.json nginx-ingress ./charts/nginx-ingress`

 ### Verify it
 After finishing the deployment, we can get an endpoint of nginx-controller that exposed by NLB.